 The four-week programme for up to 25 participants includes the following:

 - Core course (16 sessions), team taught by experts, examining the impact on the world of a wide range of events (such as evolution, natural disasters, major wars, scientific discoveries, urbanisation and migration, international crises).

 - Plenary sessions (20+) add to the core course, and offer the opportunity for the GSP group to interact with participants on other Summer School programmes.
-Talks are themed: Parallel Lives (Ancient and Classical Worlds); Curiosity (Science); Heroes and Villains (History); Tragedy and Comedy (Literature); Influence and Illumination (Interdisciplinary Terms I and II).
+Talks are themed: Parallel Lives (Ancient and Classical Worlds); Curiosity (Science); Heroes and Villains (History); Tragedy and Comedy (Literature); Influence and Illumination (Interdisciplinary).
 Many relate well to the IARU GSP theme: Our Changing World.

 - Discussion sessions (seminars for the GSP group only) follow 8 or more of these plenary sessions.

 - Four papers to be written (one per week) on subjects informed by core course attendance (relating to the theme: Our Changing World, interpreted through History, Literature and International Relations).

 - Four Cambridge-style supervision sessions (each c1.5 hours) for 2-3 of students, during which their papers are reviewed and discussed.

 - Weekly feedback sessions with the Programme Director and Coordinator.

 - Self-study: In addition, students commit to research, reading and preparation time, to complete the weekly essays and submit these by 4pm on Wednesday.
 Research can be undertaken in the University Library (a Copyright Library) and there is access to other faculty libraries.

 This combination of self-directed research, course, lectures, discussions and supervisions will be both rigorous and intensive.
 The weekly meeting with the GSP Programme Director and Coordinator allows for further discussion and consolidation of the various elements of the programme.